 Hildesheimischer Dom and Domhof (Hildesheim Cathedral and Cathedral Square)

 This next stop puts us back on the main (red) route.
-The Cathedral is one of the oldest buildings in Hildesheim. if you can forget that it was destroyed during WW2, it was constructed originally in 1015 and is the original reason for the existence of the city.
+The Cathedral is one of the oldest buildings in Hildesheim.
+If you can forget that it was destroyed during WW2, it was constructed originally in 1015 and is the original reason for the existence of the city.
 In addition to a wealth of religious treasures, the Cathedral is also world-famous for another reason: the Thousand-Year Rosebush.
-It is said that the dog-rose bush that flourishes in the Cathedral grounds is over one thousand years old.
+Historians believe that the dog-rose bush that flourishes in the Cathedral grounds is over one thousand years old.
 Unlike the Cathedral it survived the air raid on 22 March 1945, although most of the bush burned beyond saving.
 The roots were still intact and the bush came back with a vengeance in the same year), making it the world’s oldest rosebush.

-Additionally, the main doors (Bernward Doors, named after the bishop who commissioned them) of the Cathedral are also over one thousand years old, made of bronze, and depicts scenes from the Book of Genesis and the life of Jesus.
+Additionally, the main doors (Bernward Doors, named after the bishop who commissioned them) of the Cathedral are also over one thousand years old, made of bronze, and depict scenes from the Book of Genesis and the life of Jesus.
 These are the oldest known image-cycle and metal-casted images in Germany.

 The Michaeliskirche is the last stop on the main Rosenroute.
 The Michaeliskirche was originally a monastery built around the same time as the Cathedral and was in operation up to 1803 when Hildesheim underwent secularisation (i.e. no longer ruled by a religious ruler).
 The church sits on an elevated piece of land over the city and is the second basilica in Hildesheim.
 The interior is more spartanly decorated and very spacious.